Paradigm Shift Driver Development

 Racing Line Errors Vs Car Control Errors Understeer Oversteer at the limitSerious racing line errors can often lead to car control errors.

 For instance, if a driver was attempting an ideal corner entry at the limit, but missed their braking point by even a little bit, the vehicle would be forced outside the ideal line and it will be impossible for them to reach their apex.
 This does not mean that the vehicle has gone past the limit and understeered however.
 So far, this is just a racing line error.
 The driver could recognize their error and still stay right at the understeer limit throughout entry, albeit on a slightly wider line and with a different apex than they would prefer.
 This is why it’s generally advisable for a driver to not push their corner entry to the very limit.
 A perfect ideal entry requires perfection, but holding back some allows a margin of error while still being able to reach the ideal apex.
-This more conservative entry approach will usually cost less time than pushing for an ideal entry, but missing the apex.
+This more conservative entry approach will usually cost less time than always trying for perfection, but then often missing the apex.

 Up Next - The Understeer Limit